Generic Name: Cetirizine hydrochloride

 There is no information to indicate that abuse or dependency occurs with Cetirizine hydrochloride.

-Cetirizine hydrochloride syrup can be taken without regard to food consumption.
+Cetirizine Hydrochloride Oral Solution, USP can be taken without regard to food consumption.

 How is Cetirizine Supplied

 Cetirizine Hydrochloride Oral Solution, USP 5 mg/5 mL (1mg/mL) is a colorless to slightly yellow oral solution supplied in bottles of 120 mL.